-Vimeo is a similar service to YouTube but, for Pro (and higher) customers, they allow to hide all branding logos and to overrule their video player controls.
+Vimeo is a similar service to YouTube but, for Standard (and higher) customers, they allow to hide all branding logos and to overrule their video player controls.
 This, in return, facilitates us to fully govern your video file and make the best out of it in a webinar-centric environment.

 - Select the video on Vimeo

 - Go to the “Advanced” section ( seen on the right side of the screen )

 - Select the “Distribution” tab ( seen on the left side of the screen )

 - Change the dropdown to “Download the video”